markfinger/python-webpack/README.md

 If you are using this library in a Django project, please refer to the [settings for Django projects](#settings-for-django-projects) section of the documentation.

-In normal python systems, settings can be defined by importing `webpack.conf.settings` and calling the `configure` method with keyword arguments matching the name of the setting that you want to define.
+Settings can be defined by calling `webpack.conf.settings.configure` with keyword arguments matching the setting that you want to define.
 For example

 ```python
 from webpack.conf import settings